Kavyanegi0007/driver-evaluator-linux-/ReadMe.md

- Linux Driver Evaluator
+#Linux Driver Evaluator
 A modular Python project that generates, analyzes, and evaluates Linux character device drivers using LLMs like Groq's LLaMA and Gemma.
 The project runs style checks and computes static scores for generated code.

-I am creating a Directed Acyclic LangGraph:
+#Directed Acyclic LangGraph:
 Directed: Each step flows in one direction (like → arrows)
 Acyclic: No cycles or loops — the graph can't go backward or repeat steps